What To Do When Valentine’s Day Goes Wrong

-Valentine’s Day does not always go to plan.
+Valentine’s Day does not always go to plan, in fact sometimes Valentine’s Day goes wrong.
 It’s an unfortunate, but not that uncommon, occurrence.
-We recently asked for your Valentine’s Day disasters and wanted to share the biggest fails:
+We recently asked for your Valentine’s Day disasters and wanted to share the biggest fails.

 “When I was 25 I went on a blind date with a friend of a friend.
 Before the date, I was looking at some photos and started texting my friend about this guy and his hair, asking her opinions and begging her to call me to make sure I should go out with him.
 After multiple messages with no response, I looked down to see that I accidentally texted my date, about himself, the entire time!
 He went out with me anyway and years later, he’s now my fiancé!
 Sometimes fails work out for the best.”

-Grand gestures are often expected on Valentine’s Day, and more often than not there is an expensive piece of jewelry involved in the mix.
-We understand that should things not go to plan, you can be left with high-end diamonds, jewelry or watches that you no longer want.
-It is important however, when selling secondhand, that you don’t rush into the decision of selling your jewelry by looking to the nearest pawnshop or jewelry store to in the area.
-Instead of a quick fix, you want to find a buyer that offers a high efficient buying process coupled with the expertise required to give you the best price for your pieces.
+Grand gestures are often expected on Valentine’s Day.
+More often than not there is an expensive piece of jewelry involved in the mix.
+We understand that should things not go to plan, you can be left with high-end items you no longer want.
+It is important however, when selling second-hand, that you don’t rush into the decision of selling your jewelry by looking to the nearest pawnshop or jewelry store to in the area.
+Instead of a quick fix, you want to find a buyer that offers a high efficient buying process coupled with the expertise required to give you the best price.

-At WP Diamonds, we buy your secondhand diamonds, jewelry, and luxury watches at competitive prices.
-Our staff of GIA trained gemologists, designer jewelry and watch experts value your piece, compare it to the current secondhand market and provide fairest price possible.
-We offer appointments in New York, or you can complete the entire process from the comfort of your own home, using our online service.
+At WP Diamonds, we buy your pre-owned diamonds, luxury jewelry, bags and watches at competitive prices.
+Our staff of luxury experts value your piece, compare it to the current second-hand market and provide fairest price possible.
+We offer appointments in New York, or you can sell online.

-How To Sell Your Unwanted Diamonds, Jewelry and Luxury Watches when valentine’s day goes wrong
+How To Sell Your Unwanted Luxury Jewelry, Watches Or Bags

 An A+ rated business with an extensive list of online reviews; we are a trusted and reputable buyer.
 We help you sell quickly and easily, so you can look forward to what the rest of the year will bring.